 –Kion Organic, high-antioxidant Kion Coffee, Kion Clean Energy Bar, a complete line of supplements for total mind, body and spirit optimization and more!
 Kion also proudly carries Thorne products, including the multi-vitamin, which I take every day.

 –Organifi Gold Wake up each day feeling rested.
 Relax your body after a long day.
 Help stiff joints feel young again.
-Use discount code: GREENFIELD and get 20% off your entire order!
+Go to Bengreenfieldfitness.com/organifi and use the discount code mentioned there to get 20% off your entire order!

 –Thrive Market Your Favorite Organic Foods and Products.
 Up to 50% Off.
 Delivered to Your Door.
 Use my link and get an extra 25% off your first order.

 –PuraThrive Keto Balance Gently push your body into Ketosis in a healthy manner so your body turns into a fat-burning machine (and stays in fat-burning mode).
 Get 15% off your order when you use my link.